 I support calls for a total ban on the domestic ivory trade in the UK.
 It is shameful that endangered species continue to face serious threats to their existence.

-It is estimated that between 1979 and 1989, over 50% of Africa’s elephants were poached for their ivory.
-While international trade in ivory has been banned since 1989, I appreciate the concerns that have been raised about the legal ivory markets which continue in some countries, including the UK.
+In 2015, 20,000 elephants were killed in Africa for their tusks and it is estimated that between 1979 and 1989, over 50% of Africa’s elephants were poached for their ivory.
+Constituents have written to me to express their concern about the legal ivory markets which continue in some countries, including the UK.

-The Government has said it will consult on its plans for a ban on modern ivory "shortly".
-However, I believe that the time for consultation is over: it is now time for action.
-85% of people in the UK think that buying and selling ivory should be banned.
+The Government has said it will consult on its plans for a ban on modern ivory.
+I believe that the time for consultation is over.
+It is time for action on this issue.
+In the UK, 85% of people agree that buying and selling ivory should be banned.

 I can assure you that I will continue to support calls for a total ban on ivory sales in the UK.
 I will also press the Conservative Government to make progress towards stopping the poaching of elephants and other endangered species.